Model System Noise Figure

 Select Simulate noise in the RF Blockset Parameters block dialog box, if it is not already selected.

-Specify a value for the Noise figure (dB) parameter in Amplifier and Mixer blocks.
+Specify a value for the Noise figure (dB) parameter of an Amplifier and Mixer blocks.

 The noise figures are not strictly additive.
 The amplifier contributes more noise to the system than the mixer because it appears first in the cascade.
 To calculate the total noise figure of the RF system with n stages, use the Friis equation: